Lolium perenne: Description

 The plant is a low-growing, tufted and hairless grass, with a bunching (or tillering) growth habit.
 The leaves are dark green, smooth and glossy on the lower surface, with untoothed parallel sides and prominent parallel veins on the upper surface.
 The leaves are folded lengthwise in bud (unlike the rolled leaves of Italian ryegrass, Lolium multiflorum) with a strong central keel, giving a flattened appearance.
 The ligule is very short and truncated and often difficult to see.
 The small white auricles grip the stem at the base of the leaf blade.
 Leaf sheaths at the base are usually tinged pink and hairless.
 Stems grow up to 90 cm.

 The inflorescence is unbranched, with spikelets on alternating sides edgeways-on to the stem.
 Each spikelet has only a single glume, on the side away from the stem, and between four and 14 florets without awns, unlike Italian ryegrass.
 The anthers are pale yellow, and the plant flowers from May to November.
-Perennial ryegrass has a fibrous root system, with thick main roots and thinner lateral branches.
+Perennial ryegrass has a fibrous root system.
 Roots are usually arbuscular mycorrhizal.